godotengine/godot-docs/classes/class_spritebase3d.rst

 - |void| **set_draw_flag**\ (\ flag\: :ref:`DrawFlags<enum_SpriteBase3D_DrawFlags>`, enabled\: :ref:`bool<class_bool>`\ )
 - :ref:`bool<class_bool>` **get_draw_flag**\ (\ flag\: :ref:`DrawFlags<enum_SpriteBase3D_DrawFlags>`\ ) |const|

-If ``true``, the label is rendered at the same size regardless of distance.
+If ``true``, the texture is rendered at the same size regardless of distance.
+The texture's size on screen is the same as if the camera was ``1.0`` units away from the texture's origin, regardless of the actual distance from the camera.
+The :ref:`Camera3D<class_Camera3D>`'s field of view (or :ref:`Camera3D.size<class_Camera3D_property_size>` when in orthogonal/frustum mode) still affects the size the sprite is drawn at.

 .. rst-class:: classref-item-separator